Key Takeaway

 What to Consider

-Ozempic is not FDA-approved for weight loss.
-It is prescribed off-label for that purpose when a physician determines it is appropriate.
+Ozempic isn't FDA-approved for weight loss.
+It's prescribed off-label for that purpose when a physician determines it's appropriate.
 Wegovy (semaglutide 2.4 mg) is the FDA-approved weight management formulation, and it tends to produce greater weight loss due to the higher dose.
-If your primary goal is weight loss and you do not have type 2 diabetes, discuss with your physician whether Wegovy or another approved option may be more appropriate.
+If your primary goal is weight loss and you don't have type 2 diabetes, discuss with your physician whether Wegovy or another approved option may be more appropriate.
+For a complete cost breakdown, see our semaglutide pricing comparison.

 Weight loss results from clinical trials were achieved in combination with lifestyle modifications, including dietary changes and increased physical activity.
 Ozempic alone, without behavioral changes, will likely produce less weight loss than seen in the studies.